ats-lang/ATS-CodeBook/RECIPE/GuessNumber/README.md

 end // end of [stateUpdate]
 ```

-Note that The code in this example for handling input does essentially
+Note that the code in this example for handling input does essentially
 the same as the code in [ReadFromSTDIN](./../ReadFromSTDIN).

 Happy programming in ATS!!!